chrishulbert/flare/README.md

 # Flare

 Simple 2-way sync to Backblaze B2

 * Hidden files are deliberately not synced.
 Things would quickly get out of hand (eg collisions/conflicts) if we synced eg git metadata, so I simply don't do that.
 This also has the upside of ignoring .DS_Store nonsense.
 * macOS touches folder's last modified dates whenever it changes a .DS_Store, which makes for extra work unfortunately.

+## License

+License is MIT, which means no liability is accepted.
+This is just a hobby project for me.
+You must treat this as experimental and don't use it for important files.

 ## Folder modification date issues